 Take medication as the doctor recommends, or as instructions read.
 Be careful about medicines that can cause kidney damage if used in long term including painkillers.
 Self-medication is one of the main reasons for kidney diseases in Pakistan.

 If you are taking certain medicines for chronic pain or arthritis, talk to your doctor about better ways to manage the pain and monitoring your kidney health.

-4. Eat healthy
+4. Eat Healthy

 Reduce your salt intake to 5-6 grams daily (around a teaspoon).
 Let go of junk and low-quality or at least reduce their consumption.

-Smoking slows down the blood flow in blood vessels which in effect decreases the flow of blood in kidneys.
+Smoking slows down the blood flow in blood vessels which in effect decreases the flow of blood in the kidneys.
 When kidneys don’t get enough blood flow, they can’t function at optimal levels.

-Smoking also increases the risk of kidney cancer (by 50%) and high blood pressure (which also damages kidneys).
+Smoking also increases the risk of kidney cancer (by 50%) and high blood pressure (which also damages the kidneys).

+To summarize, drink plenty of water, always take a healthy and nutrient-rich diet, exercise regularly, monitor blood pressure and sugar levels (if you are struggling with these), don’t consume tobacco in any form.
 Also, avoid excessive salts, sweets, junk food, beverages, and self-medication especially painkillers and antibiotics.
 Always, talk to the doctor if you are having a medical problem.
 Don’t ignore pain in kidneys, prostrates, problems in urine and bladder.

 Book an appointment now, to answer all your queries.
 You can book an appointment with top Nephrologists in Pakistan through Marham by calling at Marham helpline: 0311-1222398 or by online appointment booking facility through the website or Marham mobile app.

 Can’t Find The App?